unisse-courses/s14-mp3/UPDATES.md

 - [ ] Edit Account Profile
   - [X] Update Button -> Should update the user info in the db & update the page information agad
   - [X] Account info should be pre-loaded na
-    - [ ] Shows the preview of the picture & allows picture input
     - [X] Displays the email but u cant edit it (no input, so its just there)
   - [x] Username validation (1 blob)
 2. IN GENERAL